pal-16/stardapp/README.md

 # Fanstop
 _Share decentralized-yet-private(thanks to IPFS) content with your top fans!_

-## What is private content economy?
+## What is the private content economy?
 There are content creators who want to create very quality content and want only those top fans to access these content who provide direct monetization to them.
-We are calling the economy around this as private content economy.
+We are calling the economy around this as the private content economy.

 ## Problems with the current private content economy?
 ### Dependency on centralized system
 What if the service on which the creator hosted their content goes down?
-What if the service decides to ban that particular creator for whatsoever reason?
+What if the service decides to ban that particular creator for whatever reason?
 The creator is helpless before such centralized systems!
 ### High commissions to store content
 The centralized services charge a significant portion of the creators' earning as maintenance fee: this leads to lesser income of the creator.
 ### Not encrypted, prone to leaks
-It is not new to hear of news that due to certain vulnerability in the centralized system, the content got leaked.
-On top of it, they rarely care to encrypt the data and then store.
+It is not new to hear of news that due to certain vulnerabilities in the centralized system, the content got leaked.
+On top of it, they rarely care to encrypt the data and then store it.

 ## Solution: Enters Fanstop 😎
 Fanstop is a decentralized-yet-private content sharing platform for creators where they can: